| ICE.TCP Troubleshooting Guide

 must be set higher than low window).
 You can experiment with different settings to

+fine-tune performance.
 Using SCO Open Server 5 a Brief Pause

 Appears in the Middle of the Screen Along with Some Other Screen Hesitations.